-The interviewer asked the participants whether learning English language could help them support their families after completing their academic careers or not.
+The interviewer asked the participants whether learning English language could help them support their families after completing their academic careers.
 The participants replied that English learning could help them support their families.
-Some participants claimed that they would work or start jobs after completing their degrees, and would then earn to support their families.
-They hoped that by getting job inside or outside Pakistan with the help of English or by starting and doing online business with the help of English, they would be in a position to support their families. .
+Some claimed that they would work or start jobs after completing their degrees, and would then earn to support their families.
+They hoped that by getting job inside or outside Pakistan with the help of English or by starting and doing online business with the help of English, they would be in a position to support their families.

-"I can support my family by learning English because I can teach my siblings and other family members how to communicate and write if I know English well".
-(LMO-6) The students agreed that they would support their family members by doing jobs and would derive pleasure from doing so.
-Some respondents told that they were already.
+"I can support my family by learning English because I can teach my siblings and family members how to communicate and write, if I know English well".
+(LMO-6)

-would derive pleasure from doing so.
+The students agreed that they would support their family members by doing jobs and would derive pleasure from doing so.
 Some respondents told that they were already helping their siblings by teaching them the English language.
 The semi-structured question asked the respondent about how they could support their families by learning the English language.
 The participants replied that they would support their siblings by teaching them English and by making them learn how to speak English.
-The real verbatim reply of the participants is...
+The real verbatim replies of the participants are as follow;